Thursday Morning Horse Show

 Our Hunter Ring will start at 8 am with the three cross rail divisions.
 The Pleasure Division will follow no earlier than 9 am.
 The ring will be watered and dragged each week at the division break closest to 11:30 am.

-For the first time in the history of the Thursday Morning Horse Show series there will be an Invitational Show.
 The top 12 riders in each of 10 specified divisions (see list below) will be invited to compete for double points on September 22.
 This Invitational Show will be held alongside the yearly Hunter Derby and Jumper Classic.
 Special Champion prizes and ribbons through eighth place will be awarded in each division.

 This is a stand alone championship day that will be double pointed towards the year end Thursday Morning Horse Show series.
 The special format will include two USEF licensed judges working on a panel to score each round.